 By waking yourself at 3:15 and popping the dummy back in, your baby is very likely to transition to another sleep cycle, instead of waking at 4am.
 Do this for 3-4 nights in a row and you should have broken the habit.
 Which means you can all sleep through to morning.

 So dummies can go a long way to helping teach your baby to sleep through the night and developing healthy sleeping habits.
-If your baby does use a dummy, teach her early to find it herself and go back to sleep without calling you.
-Again Sleepytot is an easy way of learning this technique.
-That way, everyone gets a good night’s sleep.
+If your baby does use a dummy, teach her early to find it herself with the Sleepytot try pop it on their chest let them find it themselves and go back to sleep.
+Practice until baby can do this on their own that way, everyone gets a good night’s sleep.

 And if your baby is still waking up five times a night and needing you to replace the dummy towards the end of year one – despite your efforts to help her find it herself, it might be time to let it go.
 After all, sleep props should help – not interfere with – your baby’s healthy sleep habits.